NVIDIA/modulus/docs/api/modulus.models.rst

 The model registry also allows exposing models via entry points.
 This allows for integration of models into the Modulus ecosystem.
 For example, suppose you have a package ``MyPackage`` that contains a model ``MyModel``.
-You can expose this model to the Modulus registry by adding an entry point to your ``setup.py`` file.
+You can expose this model to the Modulus registry by adding an entry point to your ``toml`` file.
 For example, suppose your package structure is as follows:

 .. code:: python